martinthomson/http-replay/draft-thomson-http-replay.md

 intermediary in early data; instead, they MUST forward the 4NN (Too Early) response to the upstream client.

-A server SHOULD NOT generate the 4NN (Too Early) status code unless the request includes an `Early-Data` header field with a value of "1" or it arrives in early data.
+The server cannot assume that a client is able to retry a request unless the request is received in early data or the `Early-Data` header field is set to "1".
+A server SHOULD NOT emit the 4NN status code unless one of these conditions is met.

 The 4NN (Too Early) status code is not cacheable by default.
 Its payload is not the representation of any identified resource.